moises-ai/backend-dev-position/README.md

    * Write Through - reverse the order of how the cache is populated (only after lazy loading)
       + Should change the cache first and then the Postgres, apply on the following mutations:
           - add / remove songs for a user
+          - add / remove songs for a playlist
           - add / remove playlists for a user
       + Keep cache lists sorted

-3. PLUS: Write integration tests
+3. PLUS: Write integration tests for resolvers, mutations and cache

 ### How to Share Your Work